mlflow/mlflow/docs/source/model/models-from-code.rst

 The models from code feature is a comprehensive overhaul of the process of defining, storing, and loading custom models.
-The key difference between legacy serialization and the models from code approach is in what is defined in the ``python_model`` argument within :py:func:`mlflow.pyfunc.log_model`.
+The key difference between legacy serialization of custom python models and the models from code approach is in how a model is represented during serialization.
+In the legacy approach, serialization is done on the model object using ``cloudpickle``, creating a binary file that is used to reconstruct the object when loaded.
+In models from code, for the model types that are supported, a simple script is saved with the definition of either the custom pyfunc or the flavor's interface (i.e., in the case of LangChain, we can define and mark an LCEL chain directly as a model within a script).

-The greatest gain associated with using models from code for custom ``pyfunc`` implementations is in the reduction of repetitive trial-and-error debugging that can occur when working on an implementation.
+The greatest gain associated with using models from code for custom ``pyfunc`` and supported library implementations is in the reduction of repetitive trial-and-error debugging that can occur when working on an implementation.
 The workflow shown below illustrates how these two methdologies compare when working on a solution:

 .. figure:: ../_static/images/models/models_from_code_journey.png